Williamdst/Capstone-2/Data/README.md

 A super simple edgelist that can be used for testing the program and deciphering what is happening.
 This edgelist was used in the report to explain the program.

-<h3>Stations-Decision-Points</h3>
-The 79 stations where the challenger needs to make a decision

-Stations-Official-472
-The list of all 472 stations needed to complete the challenge.
-For example Broadway Junction, although a single point on the map is considered three different stations.
-One for the A/C, the L, and J/Z trains.

-Stations-Raw
-The raw station data provided by the MTA website.